angel-dart/angel/README.md

 **A polished, production-ready backend framework in Dart.**

+*Note: This repo is an application boilerplate ,and not the underlying framework library.*

 -----
 ## About
 Angel is a full-stack Web framework in Dart.
 It aims to streamline development by providing many common features out-of-the-box in a consistent manner.
-We are an application boilerplate and not the underlying framework library.

 With features like the following, Angel is the all-in-one framework you should choose to build your next project: